microsoft/vscode-docs/docs/extensions/themes-snippets-colorizers.md

 ## Adding a new Color Theme

-Color visible in the VSCode user interface fall in two categories:
+Colors visible in the VS Code user interface fall in two categories:

- - Colors used in view and editors, from the actvity bar to the status bar.
+- Workbench colors used in views and editors, from the Activity Bar to the Status Bar.
 A complete list of all these colors can be found in the [color reference](https://code.visualstudio.com/docs/getstarted/theme-color-reference).
- - Colors used for syntax highlighing.
+- Syntax highlighting colors used for source code in the editor.
 The theming of these colors is different as syntax colorization is based Text Mate grammars and Text Mate themes.

+### Workbench colors

-The easiest way to create a new theme is to start with an existing theme and customize it:
+The easiest way to create a new workbench color theme is to start with an existing color theme and customize it:

-- Make changes to view and editor colors using the `workbench.colorCustomizations` settings.
+- Make changes to view and editor colors using the `workbench.colorCustomizations` [settings](/docs/getstarted/settings.md).
 Changes are applied live to your VS Code instance and no refreshing or reloading is necessary.
 - Generate a theme file using the **Generate Color Theme from Current Settings** command from the **Command Palette**
 - Use VS Code's [Yeoman](http://yeoman.io) extension generator, [yo code](/docs/extensions/yocode.md), to generated a new theme extension.
 - Select 'Start fresh'